 Currently, 17 states allow parents exemption from vaccination due to moral, religious, or other beliefs.
 However, preventing children from receiving proper immunization increases the risk of spreading diseases such as measles.

 Among the largest outbreaks in recent years were the 147 measles cases in California in 2015.
-This outbreak was so dangerous that the California state legislature passed law banning non-medical exemptions for specific immunization requirements unless the State Department of Public Health deemed reasons for exemption appropriate.
+This outbreak was so dangerous that the California state legislature passed a law banning non-medical exemptions for specific immunization requirements unless the State Department of Public Health deemed reasons for exemption appropriate.
 Similarly, New York lawmakers are demanding an end to non-medical exemptions to vaccination for school-aged children.
 These legislatures could play a significant role in preventing future outbreaks, and more states should begin mandating immunization as a condition of school attendance and employment.

 Public Health and Civil Rights